hlesesne/example-flex-layout/README.md

 ### Contact me

 If you have any trouble or questions, or need other assistance, please reach out to me through my [github profile](https://github.com/hlesesne) or on twitter at [@hallesesne](https://twitter.com/hallesesne).

+Also, please PR or open an issue if there is anything I can improve on (of if you'd like to add other examples).